MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/failoverclusters/Enable-AccelNetManagement.md

 The percentage of cluster nodes that can be down simultaneously while still maintaining enough virtual functions for each VM chosen for Accelerated Networking Management.

-If this parameter is left blank, a default of **50%** will be selected.
+If this parameter is left blank, a default of **50%** will be assigned.

 ```yaml
 Type: UInt32